 In 1962, Master Nagamine sent Ansei Ueshiro to the United States under the sponsorship of Sensei Wax and both he and Grant began training under Sensei Ueshiro.
 In June of 1963, Sensei Ueshiro promoted Grant to Sho Dan.
 The training was very similar to what we practice today with an emphasis on Basics, Kata and Yakusoku Kumite.
 Although challenging, the training was purely physical in nature and Grant could not help but wonder if there was something else to it, some higher meaning he was missing.

 Under Ueshiro's guidance, Grant was promoted to Ni Dan in 1965 and in November of 1966, he traveled to Okinawa to train under the careful tutelage of Grand Master Shoshin Nagamine.
 For six months, he underwent intense physical and mental instruction for fourteen to sixteen hours every day.
 He returned a Yon Dan in the spring of 1967.

-Since that time, Mr. Grant has spent his life much as he has always done: in the pursuit of knowledge and helping others along the way through teaching, training and example.
-Matsubayashi Shorin-Ryu is his medium of instruction and he is dedicated to preserving the system as Grand Master Nagamine taught it to him.
-Over the past four decades, Mr. Grant has worked continuously to promote and maintain the World Shorin-Ryu Karate-Do Federation and currently holds the position of Chairman of the Board.
-He, his students and his student's - students have raised thousands of karate-ka through the ranks of Matsubayashi Shorin-Ryu, worldwide.
-He now holds the title of Hanshi as a tenth degree Master of the style.
+Hanshi Grant spent most of his life in the pursuit of knowledge and helping others through teaching, training and example.
+Matsubayashi Shorin-Ryu was his medium of instruction and he was dedicated to preserving the system as Grand Master Nagamine taught it to him.
+For over 59 years and until his passing in 2019, Hanshi Grant worked continuously to promote and maintain the World Shorin-Ryu Karate-Do Federation.
+He, his students and his student’s - students have raised thousands of karate-ka through the ranks of Matsubayashi-Ryu worldwide.